 POLICY TITLE: ASSET PROTECTION: Page # Compliance 2.5 With respect to the actual, ongoing financial condition and activities, the CEO will not cause, allow or fail to address the development of fiscal jeopardy or deviation of actual expenditures from Board priorities established in Ends policies.
-Further, without limiting the scope of the foregoing by this enumeration, the CEO shall not: 3 2.5.1 Operate without policies, processes and procedures that are necessary to meet generally accepted standards for financial management, cash handling, and accounting.
-4 2.5.2 Operate in a manner that would jeopardize federal and state funding, including an up-to-date procurement manual.
-5 2.5.3 Receive, process or disburse funds under controls that are insufficient to meet the Board-appointed auditor's standards.
-6 2.5.4 Compromise the independence the Board's audit or other external monitoring or advice.
-7 2.5.4.1 Fail to provide the Board with timely information regarding fraud, suspected fraud or financial mismanagement.
-8 2.5.4.2 Fail to provide the Board with information and access to internal controls that allows Board review of fraud, suspected fraud or financial mismanagement.
-0 • 2.5.5 Allow expenditures that exceed the overall Board-approved budget.
-10 2.5.5.1 Allow cost overruns on capital projects.
-11 2.5.6 Authorize contracts not anticipated in the current budget with a value greater than \$250,000.
-13 2.5.6.1 Split purchases or contracts into smaller amounts in order to avoid the above limit.
-14 • 2.5.7 Operate without a reserve policy that covers near-term core operating expenses in case of funding shortages.
-15 • 2.5.8 Adjust transit passenger fares or tax rates assessed by the Authority.
+Further, without limiting the scope of the foregoing by this enumeration, the CEO shall not: 4 2.5.1 Operate without policies, processes and procedures that are necessary to meet generally accepted standards for financial management, cash handling, and accounting.
+5 • 2.5.2 Operate in a manner that would jeopardize federal and state funding, including an up-to-date procurement manual.
+6 2.5.3 Receive, process or disburse funds under controls that are insufficient to meet the Board-appointed auditor's standards.
+7 2.5.4 Compromise the independence the Board's audit or other external monitoring or advice.
+8 2.5.4.1 Fail to provide the Board with timely information regarding fraud, suspected fraud or financial mismanagement.
+9 2.5.4.2 Fail to provide the Board with information and access to internal controls that allows Board review of fraud, suspected fraud or financial mismanagement.
+10 2.5.5 Allow expenditures that exceed the overall Board-approved budget.
+11 2.5.5.1 Allow cost overruns on capital projects.
+12 2.5.6 Authorize contracts not anticipated in the current budget with a value greater than \$250,000.
+14 2.5.6.1 Split purchases or contracts into smaller amounts in order to avoid the above limit.
+15 • 2.5.7 Operate without a reserve policy that covers near-term core operating expenses in case of funding shortages.
+16 2.5.8 Adjust tax rates assessed by the Authority.
 17 2.5.9 Acquire, encumber, or dispose of real estate.
 18 2.5.10 Encumber the agency with financial debt without previous authorization from the Board.
-19
+19 2.5.11 Adjust passenger fares.
+20 N/A 2.5.11.1 Request authorization to adjust passenger fares without (a) incorporating the request into a budget or budget amendment for board consideration, (b) providing data that demonstrates 21 N/A the fare adjustment is fiscally responsible and aligned with achievement of the board's Ends, and (c) providing data that supports an informed decision by the board - including but not limited to clearly articulated information about the following: A. A clear listing of all proposed fare categories/types and prices, along with supporting information.
+B. The fare discounts to be provided for low-income residents and other vulnerable populations and rationale for how residents quality for fare discounts.
+C. The impact of the proposed adjustment on equity among different fare categories.
+D. The implication of the proposed fare adjustment on ridership.
+E. The implications of the proposed adjustment on the authority's budget and the financial trade-offs required (e.g. tax rate increase/decrease, increased/decreased services, impact on reserve or deficit, etc.).
+F. Opportunities that users, residents, Legal Owners, and stakeholders had to provide feedback on the proposed fare adjustment, the nature of their feedback, and how their feedback has been addressed.
+2.5.11.2 Let the traveling public, residents and businesses be without reasonable advance notice of approved changes to fares.
+N/A